GabrielvMarinho/Obsidian/Tech/Programming/Programming Languages/Python/Memory Management/Memory Allocation.md

 Everything in python is an object, even ints.
-Everything in python is stored in the heap.

 ints, floats, str are all immutable examples of objects in python, whenever you change a value python creates a new object.